JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 So this is how you'll use source maps.

 #### Setting up npm command
 In order to simplify the build process even more, you can update your `package.json` file to include a build script for Babel.
-In the `package.json`'s `script` object you can add a build script such as the one below:
+In the `package.json`'s `scripts` object you can add a build script such as the one below:
 ```javascript
 "scripts": {
   "build": "babel -w code/ -d build -s"